vyp/dots/readme.md

     any potentially new package definitions not available in unstable.
 So it is a bit more flexible I suppose.

-13. Run the init script which essentially stows all the dotfiles (doesn't exist yet).
+12. Run the init script which essentially stows all the dotfiles (doesn't exist yet).

+13. Initiate main installation command:

-14. ``` shell
+    ``` shell
     nixos-install -I nixos-config=/mnt/home/u/dots/nixos/config.nix \
                   -I nixpkgs=/mnt/home/u/dots/nixos/nixpkgs
     ```